Dream-Bean/EndlessRunner/README.md

     the hitboxes of everything.
 Animation also stops when hitting a barrier.
 Also need to add the vomit animation, and tweek spawns/timers.

+Commit #12:
+    Quick patch for hitbox correction and scaling.